 Clonal expansion of plasma cells is the underlying abnormality among the monoclonal gammopathies.
 These cells may be found in the bone marrow, peripheral circulation, or soft tissue.
 They are typically demonstrated on bone marrow examinations, where presence of clonal plasma cells may or may not be accompanied by an absolute increase in the plasma cell proportion.
-Whereas plasma cells are identified by their surface staining for CD138 (syndecan) on immunohistochemistry, demonstration of clonality depends on light chain restriction, excess of kappa- or lambda-expressing plasma cells resulting in a skewing of the normal kappa to lambda ratio.
+Whereas plasma cells are identified by their surface staining for CD138 (syndecan) on immunohistochemistry, demonstration of clonality depends on light chain restriction, and an excess of kappa- or lambda-expressing plasma cells resulting in a skewing of the normal kappa to lambda ratio.
 The skewed ratio can be demonstrated by immunohistochemistry using antibodies against kappa or lambda light chains or by polymerase chain reaction (PCR) performed on marrow biopsy specimens.

 Clonal plasma cell numbers are typically small in most monoclonal gammopathies, except for advanced myeloma and plasma cell leukaemia.
 Sensitive flow cytometry techniques can be used for routine evaluation of bone marrow aspirates to detect small numbers and for immunophenotypic characterisation of abnormal plasma cells.

 Monoclonal gammopathy of undetermined significance (MGUS) is the most common monoclonal gammopathy and is found in about 1% to 2% of adults.
 The prevalence increases with age and is generally higher in males compared with females, and in patients over 70 years of age.
 Prevalence rates vary according to geographic and racial factors, with lower rates in Asia compared with those in Europe and North and South America, and higher prevalence rates among black people compared with white people.
 Increased prevalence has been observed among first-degree relatives of patients with monoclonal gammopathies.

 There are disease conditions other than MGUS where a monoclonal protein may be detected in the serum and/or urine.
 These include: